Siegallab/PIE/docs/source/installation.rst

 Upgrade
 -------

 For now, to upgrade PIE to the most current version, you will have to uninstall PIE first and reinstall.
 Directly reinstall PIE without uninstall may not include all the upgrades.
-Please refer to this section and the next section for uninstall and install guidelines.
+Please refer to this section and the :doc:`uninstall PIE section <uninstallation>` for install and uninstall guidelines.